liutikas/liutikas.github.io/_posts/2025-03-05-Thats-Gonna-Leave-A-Mark.md

   </dependencies>
 ```

-Nice thing about the Plugin Markers is that you can move the implementation of a plugin to a completely different Maven
+A significant advantage of Plugin Markers is that you relocate a plugin's implementation to a different Maven coordinate
-coordinate and your end users have to make no changes.
+without requiring any modifications from end-users.

-If you are building a [binary Gradle plugin](https://docs.gradle.org/current/userguide/implementing_gradle_plugins_binary.html)
+If you are developing a [binary Gradle plugin](https://docs.gradle.org/current/userguide/implementing_gradle_plugins_binary.html)
-for your build logic, and you want to configure another plugin, for example `id("com.android.library)`, you now know
+and need to configure another plugin, such as `id("com.android.library)`, you can include its marker artifact as
-you can add
+a `compileOnly` dependency:

 ```kotlin
 dependencies {
     compileOnly("com.android.library:com.android.library.gradle.plugin:8.9.0")
 }
 ```

-If you are trying to codify it, you can use
+To streamline this process, you can create a helper function to generate the Maven coordinate from a plugin ID and
+version:

 ```kotlin
 fun idToMavenCoordinate(id: String, version: String): String {
     return "$id:$id.gradle.version:$version"